Skip to content

 Recorded conversations can be used as evidence in litigation, with judges having discretion under CPR Rule 32.1 to balance privacy concerns against the need to establish facts.
 Businesses can prevent unauthorised recordings by including contractual prohibitions in employment agreements and may seek injunctions to prevent publication of recordings, though public interest considerations may override such restrictions.

 If you need help understanding the recording of conversations related to legal rights and litigation in the UK, LegalVision provides ongoing legal support for all businesses through our fixed-fee legal membership.
-Our experienced lawyers help businesses across industries manage contracts, employment law, disputes, intellectual property, and more, with unlimited access to specialist lawyers for a fixed monthly fee.
+Our experienced contract lawyers help businesses manage contracts, employment law, disputes, intellectual property, and more, with unlimited access to specialist lawyers for a fixed monthly fee.
 To learn more about LegalVision’s legal membership, call 0808 196 8584 or visit our membership page.

 Frequently Asked Questions